 Making an official information request

-Official information is any information held by the government, including Ministers of the Crown in their official capacity, and Government departments and Ministries, including the Ministry of Education.
+Official information is any information held by the government.
+This includes Ministers of the Crown in their official capacity and government departments and ministries, including the Ministry of Education.

 The Official Information Act 1982 (or OIA) enables any eligible person to request official information.
-The Ministry is committed to complying with the purposes, principle and requirements of the OIA.
+We are committed to complying with the purposes, principle and requirements of the OIA.